 While understanding our children’s need for acceptance, let’s help them understand that it’s good to be different.

 3. Struggle for Attention.

 Often teens want others to notice them.
 They’re silently saying, “Hey, look at me!”
 And sometimes, they’ll do almost anything for attention.
 As parents, we need to do everything we can to give our kids attention by being available when they need us.
 A father or mother who is always working and not paying attention to a child will find a child who seeks attention in many wrong places and in many wrong ways.
 Fathers especially need to let their daughters know they are beautiful, inside and out.
 And they need to let their sons know they’ve got what it takes.

 When our children are younger, we are in complete control of just about everything they do—what they eat, what they wear, where they go and who they are with.
 As they get older, our children want to make more and more decisions for themselves and don’t want mom or dad always telling them what to do.
 We need to show our children that they will have more control over their decision-making to the extent that we can trust them to make wise decisions.
 Trust is earned over time.

 5. Struggle for Freedom.

 If you have teens, you’ve probably heard something like, “I just want some freedom.”
-While teens say they want total freedom and independence, they still want to, and need to, rely upon us for certain things.
+While teens say they want total freedom and independence, they still want and need to rely upon us for certain things.
 As parents, we need to allow them to experience more freedom as they get older, but only as they learn a very important point: freedom comes with responsibility.

 If you’ve ever dealt with your teenager rebelling, or are currently dealing with it, I’d love to hear your thoughts on how you handled the situation.
 Please share your comments with me below.